aabduvakhobov/ModelarDB-Analyzer/Baselines/IoTDB-experiments/README.md

 *This python script is configured to be run with the only open dataset WTM.
 However, the code that was used for the other datasets can also be checked from the bash and python scripts in the directory.

 ## Experiment outputs
-The results are stored in `outputs` directory and they contain information about ingestion logs including the size of the dataset as well as OLAP query results for each given precision limit for IoTDB's lossy compression method TS_DIFF.
+The results are stored in `outputs` directory and they contain information about ingestion logs including the size of the IoTDB database as well as OLAP query results for each given precision limit for IoTDB's lossy compression method TS_DIFF.